 When can I nominate a reversionary beneficiary?

 You may nominate a reversionary beneficiary when you first open your Account.
-In the online application we ask if you want to nominate a reversionary beneficiary.
+In the application form we ask if you want to nominate a reversionary beneficiary.

 Can I change a reversionary beneficiary nomination?